 A GCP course is also available through the CITI program to all University of Utah

-Investigators and staff may continue to complete GCP training via other offerings, such as the RATS program and NIH training options, and the IRB will accept these completion certificates to meet the requirement.
+Investigators and staff may continue to complete GCP training via other offerings, such as NIH training options, so long as the training program covers all of ICG E6.
+The IRB will accept these completion certificates to meet the requirement.

-The ERICA system will be updated in Spring 2017 to display each individual’s training completion dates for BOTH Human Subject Research training and GCP training.
+The ERICA system displays each individual’s training completion dates for BOTH Human Subject Research training and GCP training.
 If you would like to access your training certificates that the IRB has on file, follow the instructions at the bottom of this webpage: http://irb.utah.edu/training/index.php.
 You cannot access the training certificates for others on your study team.

 GCP training does not replace the standard human subject research training required by the IRB.